Trump Administration Must Prioritize Cybersecurity

 Yes, the challenges ahead are daunting.
 The international cyber threat landscape is more dangerous than ever, especially as the unregulated AI world continues to grow and America’s digital defenses remain riddled with vulnerabilities.
 But the fight is far from over.

-With bold leadership, strategic investment, and a willingness to embrace both innovation and accountability, the Trump administration has a chance to not only strengthen American cybersecurity, but set a global standard for resilience.
+With bold leadership, strategic investment, and a willingness to embrace both innovation and accountability, the Trump administration has a chance to not only strengthen American cybersecurity but also set a global standard for resilience.

 The battle for digital dominance will not be won overnight.
 It will require grit, determination, and a clear vision for the future.
 But in the spirit of optimism, let us dare to believe that America can rise to the occasion.
 After all, it is not the size of the breach that defines us, but the strength of our response.